 - Campus emergency number(s) — Most colleges have an emergency response phone number.
 Your student should have it on speed dial so that they can reach help quickly — for themselves or for someone else.
 At some colleges, public safety officers have students program the number in their phones during orientation.

 - Campus health center — If your student is ill or injured, they will want to be able to reach the campus health center easily to make an appointment or ask for help.

 - Roommate — Even if your student’s roommate isn’t their best friend, they should be able to reach them quickly and easily if necessary.

 - A friend on campus — It’s always good to be able to reach a friend when you need to talk to someone.

-- Professors – Most faculty members list their office phone numbers on their class syllabus.
-If your student has that number in his phone, he will be able to reach that faculty member easily when an academic question or problem arises.
+- Professors — Most faculty members list their office phone numbers on their class syllabus.
+If your student has that number in their phone, they will be able to reach that faculty member easily when an academic question or problem arises.
 If the syllabus isn’t accessible, at least the faculty member still will be.
 Most professors would rather hear about a problem or issue earlier rather than later.

 - Academic Advisor — Much like professors, your student’s advisor would rather hear early if there is a problem or concern.

 - Dean’s Office — Most students may never need the phone number of the Dean’s Office.
 However, this may be the place to call if your student is injured or has an extended illness or family emergency.
 The Dean’s Office can notify professors or others on campus who should have that information.